Master of Science in Experimental Psychology

-Degree (MS) in Experimental Psychology
+Careers in Experimental Psychology

 Working with a mentor, students build a plan of study that suits their career interests and future goals.
-All students take coursework that provides a strong foundation in research methods and statistical analysis which culminates in the completion of a master's thesis.
+All students take coursework that provides a strong foundation in research methods and statistical analysis that culminates in the completion of a master's thesis.

 Graduates from the MS program in Experimental Psychology at FHSU have gone on to doctoral programs in psychology at institutions such as the University of Oklahoma, Kansas State University, and Texas Tech University.
 In addition, graduates now work at businesses or with non-profit organizations, have attended medical school and law school, and have sought advanced degrees in other related fields.
 Faculty involved with the MS program in Experimental Psychology conduct research in various fields and are able to help students develop a specific program of study and research.

+This is an on-campus program only.
 The program consists of 33 graduate credit hours, split between the requirements of research methodology, content breadth and depth, and research experience.
 Although 33 hours is the minimum requirement, students are allowed to take more credits as necessary to meet their long-term career goals.

 Research Methodology (6 Hours)